tjolsen/BlazeIterative/README.md

 Blaze-Iterative
 ===============

-This is a set of iterative linear system solvers intended for inclusion into the Blaze library, a high-performance C++ linear algebra library (https://bitbucket.org/blaze-lib/).
+This is a set of iterative linear system solvers intended for use with the Blaze library, a high-performance C++ linear algebra library (https://bitbucket.org/blaze-lib/).
 The API is currently based on a tag-dispatch system to choose a particular algorithm.